Cooking with Mamma C

 Calling all peanut butter fans!
 You'll love these peanut butter cookie variations like crispy, soft, stuffed and with chips!
 They all start with this delicious base recipe for peanut butter cookies.

-Are you aware I'm obsessed with it?
-That I once had a "Ribbons of Peanut Butter" dream?
+But did you know I once had a "Ribbons of Peanut Butter" dream?

 “Peeaanuttt Butter….ribbons of peeaanuttt butter…” a woman's voice (possibly mine?) chanted, as melted peanut butter slowly and luxuriously poured into a glass bowl.